 - Simply Investing Report & Analysis Platform or the Course can teach you how to invest in stocks.
 Try it free for 14 days.

-- Sure Dividend Newsletter is an excellent resource for DIY dividend growth investors and retirees.
-Try it free for 7 days.
+- Free Dividend Kings Spreadsheet from Sure Dividend, complete with Buy/Hold/Sell recommendations, dividend histories, and much more.
+It is an excellent resource for DIY dividend growth investors and retirees.

 - Stock Rover is the leading investment research platform with all the fundamental metrics, screens, and analysis tools you need.
 Try it free for 14 days.